openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 and have them replaced automatically by a MachineSet.
 MachineHealthCheck requires that a Machine has an Owner Reference before it will remove the Machine, this prevents the removal of a Machine that is not going to be replaced.

-As this Control Plane Machines will now be owned by the `ControlPlaneMachineSet`, MachineHealthChecks will now be compatible with Control Plane Machines.
+As the Control Plane Machines will now be owned by the `ControlPlaneMachineSet`, MachineHealthChecks will now be compatible with Control Plane Machines.
 This we believe to be safe due to the design of the `ControlPlaneMachineSet` operator and the protection mechanism being implemented to protect etcd quorum.
 If at any point a Machine is deleted, the protection system will ensure no Machine is actually removed until a replacement has been brought in to replace it